Claudio-AhumadaL/Life-Expectancy-and-GDP-Analysis/README.md

 ### Data Sorting

+To facilitate working with the columns, "Life Expectancy at birth (years)" column was renamed as "LEB_years".

 To have a better access to visualization tools, data was sorted by the following criteria:

 * Filtered by **country**